 On appeal, Obeid argued that the court proceedings involved an assessment of the standards, responsibilities and obligations of a Member of Parliament, which meant the matter fell within the exclusive jurisdiction of the Parliament and was not within the cognisance of the Court.
-This was rejected by all members of the Court.
+All members of the Court rejected this argument.